mapr-demos/mapr-db-60-getting-started/README.md

 In this example you have learned how to:

-* use MapR-DB Shell to insert, update and query MapR-DB JSON Tables
+* Use MapR-DB Shell to insert, update and query MapR-DB JSON Tables
-* add an index to improve queries performances
+* Add an index to improve queries performances
-* use Drill to query JSON Tables and see the impact of indexes
+* Use Drill to query JSON Tables and see the impact of indexes
-* develop Java application with OJAI to query documents, and the impact of indexes on performance
+* Develop Java application with OJAI to query documents, and the impact of indexes on performance
 * track you writes to be sure the index is updated when you query the table and a document has been inserted/updated
-* develop Drill-JDBC application in Java
+* Develop Drill-JDBC application in Java
-* develop Spark-DB application in Scala
+* Develop Spark-DB application in Scala

-You can also looked at the following examples:
+You can also look at the following examples:

 * [Ojai 2.0 Examples](https://github.com/mapr-demos/ojai-2-examples) to learn more about OJAI 2.0 features
 * [MapR-DB Change Data Capture](https://github.com/mapr-demos/mapr-db-cdc-sample) to capture database events such as insert, update, delete and react to this events.